Life After DUI: Getting a Hardship License

 If you refuse or fail a sobriety test, most states can suspend or revoke your driver’s license.
 You may even lose your license for refusing to take a breath test, regardless of the outcome of your DUI trial.

 These penalties may make it difficult for you to go to work, visit the doctor and perform many other types of important tasks.
-So depending on your state’s laws, it may be possible to get a hardship license after a DUI.
+So depending on your state’s drunk driving laws, it may be possible to get a hardship license after a DUI.

 However, to get a hardship license you may need to take legal action outside of your defense against the DUI charges.
 This process may have its own filing requirements, paperwork and deadlines.

 Also, even if you've only been charged with DUI and are awaiting trial you may need to apply for a hardship license to keep driving legally until your case is heard.